Australian rules football in France: History

 Australian rules football was played by Australian armed forces at Poperinge in 1916, one of the star players was Checker Hughes who served prior to his VFL career.
 A match was also recorded as being played in Le Havre.

 On 20 November 1916 the French newspaper, "The Excelsior", published a version of a photograph that had been taken during the 1916 Pioneer Exhibition Game in London of a large pack of players contesting for a mark, under the title "Les Australiens guerriers et sportifs" ('The Australian Warriors and Sportsmen').

 Australian football was first shown in France on Canal+ television in the 1980s.
 Aussie Rules had been played sporadically in the 1990s by clubs in Paris and Normandy, with the formation of the first club, Houquetot in Normandy.
 With the support of the Australian embassy, the club became the Montivilliers in 1998 and was nicknamed "Tasmania" in reference to the Australian state.
 The first game was played against Australians in 1998, but the club disappeared the following year.

 it wasn't until 2003-04 when the first stable teams began to appear, the first two being the primarily Australian-expat based Paris Cockerels and the mainly French Strasbourg Kangaroos.
 The first footy match on record between two 100% French teams was played in Strasbourg on 3 December 2005, with the hometown Kangaroos defeating the Senlis Razorbacks 91–17.

-A promotional match was played in March 2006 between English club Reading Kangaroos and a French national side in front of between 500 and 700 spectators in Perpignan, including a sizeable media presence.
+A promotional match was played in March 2006 between English club Reading Kangaroos and a France national side in front of between 500 and 700 spectators in Perpignan, including a sizeable media presence.

 Owing to the long distances between clubs, there was no national league as such prior to the inaugural 2009 season.
 Strasbourg competed in the Australian Football League Germany for 2006, with the Saint Esteve Saints considering joining the Catalan AFL for their 2007 season before going into recess.
 The first French Cup was held in Paris in 2008, with Paris, Strasbourg, Montpellier and Bordeaux taking part.
 Further expansion saw the first French National Championship held in 2009 formed by the same 4 teams, and continued growth with the introduction of the Perpignan Tigers and Andorra Crows to the league in 2009/2010 alongside a change to the winter season format with the season generally lasting from October to June with a winter break over Christmas that continues today.
 Montpellier fell out of the league after the 2009/2010 season and were replaced by the Marseille Dockers.
 In order to reduce travelling costs and challenges, the league was split into a North and South division and for the first time a final series was held to determine the league champion.